antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 How does treatment effect gene expression?
 Let's have a look at a dataset of Lauwerys et al. In the dataset we can find samples taken from the synovial fluid in the knee of 20 early RA patients, both before and after treatment.

-* Go to the Main page of R2 and click on the white area in box 2 with the Okuzono dataset title.
+* Go to the **Main page** of R2 and click on the text area in box 2 that currently contains the Okuzono dataset title.

-A popup window appears that shows all the available datasets in a grid: each row represents one dataset, its main descriptive details split up in the columns.

-The headers of the columns each enable the user to search through datasets using keywords and other filter options.
-* Type in the text field under **Author** the name of the author of the data set: *Lauwerys*
+* The popup window appears that shows all the available datasets in the grid again.
+Type in the text field under **Author** the name of the author of the data set: *Lauwerys*

-We are interested in the dataset that has 40 samples (N is 40).
-To read extra information about a dataset, click on any part of the specific row, other than the Select button.
 * Click on the row of the dataset of our interest.
-Underneath the grid you can now see more details about the study (you don't have to read it yet).
+Underneath the grid you can see more details about the study (you don't have to read it yet).
 Note that in this information overview you can also find a Pubmed link to the study.
-* Click on the dataset's **Select** button in the grid.
+* Click on the blue **Confirm Selection** button in the grid.

 First, we take a look at the provided annotation.
 Let's start with the dataset Cohort Overview.